graph90/fiatEliminator_BitBoyEdition/README.md

 # Fiat Eliminator

-**Fiat Eliminator** merges retro arcade action with Bitcoin themes, letting players control Bitcoin in a quest to defeat fiat currency.
-It offers both nostalgic gameplay for arcade enthusiasts and a unique experience for Bitcoiners.
+**Fiat Eliminator** merges retro arcade gameplay with Bitcoin, allowing players to embody Bitcoin in a quest to eliminate fiat currency.
+The game aims to provide a fun and challenging experience while promoting engagement with Bitcoin, making it both a nostalgic trip for arcade lovers and a unique journey for Bitcoiners.

 ## Game Features